jennguyen1/nhuyhoa/_posts/2015-11-24-Nonlinear-Regression.md

 * Requires large, dense data sets
 * Does not reproduce a regression function easily represented by a mathematical formula
 * Computationally intensive

+# Generalized Additive Models
+Generalized additive models combines the nonlinear equations of several variables into one linear model.
+The idea is to fit a model to each variable separately.
+Any variety can be used (OLS, splines, loess, etc).
+Those models are then combined into a single general additive model.
+Even though GAMS are additive, lower order interactions can be included easily as well.

+In R, one can fit this model in R by combining the other nonlinear methods.

+* Fit with `gam(Y ~ s(X1, ...) + bs(X2, ...) + X3 + ns(X4) + lo(X5, ...) + ...)`
+* View the plots with `plot.gam()`

 [loess_link]: http://demonstrations.wolfram.com/HowLoessWorks/